-Parkinson’s disease can cause daytime sleepiness, particularly in the advanced stages of the disease.
-Brain changes, medications, and symptoms of Parkinson’s disease may all lead to people sleeping more during the day.
+Parkinson’s disease may cause daytime sleepiness, particularly in the advanced stages of the disease.
+Brain changes, medications, and symptoms of the disease may all lead to people sleeping more during the day.

 Parkinson’s disease (PD) may cause people to feel sleepier or have periods of sleep during the daytime.

 It is common for people with PD to have sleep disorders, and those with advanced stage PD in particular may experience excessive daytime sleepiness.

 PD symptoms, such as restless leg syndrome (RLS), side effects of medications, or medications wearing off at night, may all cause sleep disturbances.